-Definition: What is meant by hydraulic control
+Definition: What is meant by hydraulic control?

 Hydraulic control encompasses all components and methods that influence the hydraulic energy of a power unit to produce a desired sequence of operations: start, stop, direction, speed, and force.
 This includes directional, pressure, and flow control valves, control manifolds, sensors, and operating elements.
 The control defines when and how fast an actuator moves, with what pressure a shear grips, or how long a splitting cylinder remains in pressure hold.
 In practice, this spans from simple hand valves to proportional or load-sensing systems that finely meter flow and limit pressure.
+Depending on the circuit, arrangements can be open-center or closed-center; pressure-compensated elements help keep speeds consistent when loads change.

 Structure and operating principle of a hydraulic control